ycjcl868/canvasjs/README.md

 # CanvasJS

+From the official site:

-CanvasJS is an easy to use JavaScript & HTML5 Charts library built on Canvas element.
+> CanvasJS is an easy to use JavaScript & HTML5 Charts library built on Canvas element.
 It runs across devices including iPhone, iPad, Android, Windows Phone, Microsoft Surface, Desktops, etc. This allows you to create rich dashboards that work on all the devices without compromising on maintainability or functionality of your web application.
 CanvasJS comes with beautiful themes and is over 10x faster than conventional Flash and SVG Charts – resulting in lightweight, beautiful and responsive dashboards.

 ## Disclaimer